Image by wavebreakmedia_micro on Freepik

 Only certain registered health practitioners can prescribe cosmetic injectables, including a:

-Dentists can provide cosmetic injectables due to their thorough knowledge of facial anatomy when it relates to dental or oral health.
-You may need botulinum toxin or filler to help with things like teeth grinding or headaches due to muscle tension.
-The Dental Board of Australia outlines the use of botulinum toxin and dermal fillers by dentists here.
+Dentists can also prescribe cosmetic injectables, for example, if you need botulinum toxin or filler to help with things like teeth grinding or headaches due to muscle tension.
+The Dental Board of Australia outlines the use of botulinum toxin and dermal fillers by dentists.

 Did you know?
 Health practitioners such as a doctor, dentist, nurse or pharmacist must be registered to practice in Australia.
 You can visit the Australian Health Practitioner Regulation Agency (Ahpra) website to check that the practitioners you’re consulting with are registered in Australia.